 Nico Serreqi is a science student with a passion for film.
 As a climate activist, she hopes to use film as a medium to illustrate climate change in a way that will engage the general public to take action.
 She has always had an interest in media creation and has produced several personal projects and mini-documentaries over the years.
 In addition to completing a filmmaking summer intensive at Vancouver Film School, she has previously created short films for local not-for-profits, helping them capture key moments of success to share on various social media platforms.
 She hopes to do the same thing for SYC and use her passion for safeguarding the environment to help spread the message of sustainability and make our future greener!

-Katia Forgues is an Environmental Sciences student at McGill University majoring in Renewable Resource Management.
+Katia Forgues is a Biology student doing her master's degree at McGill university on a community led carbon offsetting reforestation project led by two indigenous communities in Panama.
 She is particularly interested in socio-ecosystems—evaluating the way our identity and culture are shaped by our surroundings and how our actions influence our environment.
 Caring for our ecosystems is important not only for the survival of many species, but for the well being of our communities where the vulnerable groups are often the most affected by environmental crises.
 With SYC, Katia hopes to face this environmental injustice by creating tools necessary to make environmental education accessible for all.
 She believes that the solutions for sustainable living already exist and are waiting to be brought to light by creative minds reinventing the way we interact with the world.
 Hence, she is honoured to be a part of the SYC community.

 Kristi is in his final year of university in French teaching.
 He thinks that school should not only be a place where knowledge is transmitted, but also a place where teenagers learn how to be citizens.
 He notices that this generation of students is more curious and conscious about social issues than his own; therefore, he wants to help students act upon their curiosity and transform their thoughts into actions, in this era of environmental challenges.
 Being himself in a process of learning in issues concerning sustainability, in joining SYC, he hopes to become better suited to educate a more environmentally responsible youth, while sharing his didactic knowledge with the team.